guna2007/ADS-projWork/README.md

 ## Introduction

-This report presents an analysis and predictive modeling study performed on the Pima Indians Diabetes dataset.
-The goal is to explore the dataset through descriptive analytics and build machine learning models that predict diabetes outcome.
-The study demonstrates the use of two algorithms not covered in classroom instruction: Logistic Regression and Support Vector Machine (SVM).
-The results help highlight factors influencing diabetes risk and evaluate model effectiveness.
+This document presents a comprehensive analysis and predictive modeling study utilizing the Pima Indians Diabetes dataset.
+The primary objective is to conduct descriptive analytics and develop robust machine learning models for diabetes outcome prediction.
+The study employs two advanced algorithms—Logistic Regression and Support Vector Machine (SVM)—which extend beyond the scope of standard classroom instruction.
+The findings elucidate key factors influencing diabetes risk and provide a rigorous evaluation of model performance.

 ## Objectives

-The main objectives of this work are:
+The specific objectives of this project are as follows:

-1. To perform descriptive analytics on the Pima Indians Diabetes dataset and understand the relationships between medical features and diabetes outcome.
+1. To perform descriptive analytics on the Pima Indians Diabetes dataset, thereby elucidating the relationships between medical features and diabetes outcomes.
-2. To build and compare two binary classification models (Logistic Regression and SVM) that were not covered in classroom discussions.
+2. To construct and compare two binary classification models (Logistic Regression and SVM) not previously covered in classroom discussions.
-3. To evaluate the models using accuracy, precision, recall, F1-score, confusion matrix, and ROC-AUC, and interpret the results.
+3. To assess the models using established metrics: accuracy, precision, recall, F1-score, confusion matrix, and ROC-AUC, and to interpret the results in an academic context.

 ## Dataset Description

-The dataset contains 768 instances and 9 attributes.
-The target column "Outcome" is binary (0 = non-diabetic, 1 = diabetic).
-The input features include:
+The dataset comprises 768 instances and 9 attributes.
+The target variable, "Outcome," is binary (0 = non-diabetic, 1 = diabetic).
+Predictor variables include:
-Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age.
+Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, and Age.
-The dataset includes medical measurements often associated with metabolic health and diabetes risk.
+These features represent medical measurements commonly associated with metabolic health and diabetes risk.

 ## Folder Structure